Quotas for scholarship recipients: an efficient race-neutral alternative to affirmative action?: Context and intervention

-\paragraph{Long-term Outcomes} A much-discussed theory in the economics of education is the "mismatch hypothesis", which argues that students admitted through AA are too weak to benefit from overly selective universities, and that they will fail in higher education, or at least not experience long-term benefits.
-However, a fairly recent literature falsifies this hypothesis. \citeA{bleemer2022} and \citeA{Antman2024} both conclude that AA bans lead to a decrease in educational attainment and labor market outcomes, supporting the idea that AA has positive long-term outcomes.
-Outside the US, \citeA{otero2021affirmative} and \citeA{Bertrand2010} both find long-term positive effects on income, while \citeA{bagde2016} finds no evidence of a "mismatch".
-In contrast, the effects on overall students (minority students who gain a new admission and majority students who potentially lost their admission) are less clear, with \cite{otero2021affirmative} finding no effect on overall efficiency, but \citeA{Bertrand2010} finding a negative effect on majority students displaced due to AA, that largely offsets the positive effect on minority students.
+\paragraph{Long-term Outcomes} A much-discussed theory in the economics of education is the "mismatch hypothesis", which argues that underrepresented minority students admitted through AA are too weak to benefit from overly selective universities, and that they will fail in higher education, or at least not experience long-term benefits.
+However, a fairly recent literature falsifies this hypothesis. \citeA{bleemer2022} and \citeA{Antman2024} both conclude that AA bans lead to a decrease in educational attainment and labor market outcomes for underrepresented minority students, with some heterogeneity, supporting the idea that AA has positive long-term outcomes.
+Outside the US, \citeA{otero2021affirmative} and \citeA{Bertrand2010} both find long-term positive effects on income for minority students, while \citeA{bagde2016} finds no evidence of a "mismatch".
+In contrast, the effects on overall students (minority students who gain a new admission and majority students who potentially lost their admission) are less clear, with \citeA{bleemer2022} finding that positive effects on minority students exceed the negative effects on majority students, \citeA{otero2021affirmative} finding no effect on overall efficiency, and \citeA{Bertrand2010} finding a negative effect on majority students displaced due to AA, that largely offsets the positive effect on minority students.